fallen-icarus/cardano-loans/Tests.md

 - [x] Allow reclaiming utxo when active beacon missing.

 ### Claim
-- [ ] The input utxo must have an ActiveDatum.
+- [x] The input utxo must have an ActiveDatum.
-  - [ ] Fail if not an ActiveDatum.
+  - [x] Fail if not an ActiveDatum.
-- [ ] The active beacon must be present.
+- [x] The active beacon must be present.
-  - [ ] Fail if redeemer used on a utxo without an active beacon.
+  - [x] Fail if redeemer used on a utxo without an active beacon.
-- [ ] Fail if any other phase beacons in tx inputs.
+- [x] Fail if any other phase beacons in tx inputs.
-- [ ] Fail if loan not expired.
+- [x] Fail if loan not expired.
-- [ ] The active beacon and the IDs must be burned.
+- [x] The active beacon and the IDs must be burned.
-  - [ ] Fail if active beacon not burned.
+  - [x] Fail if active beacon not burned.
-  - [ ] Fail if lender ID not burned.
+  - [x] Fail if lender ID not burned.
-  - [ ] If borrower ID present, fail if borrower ID not burned.
+  - [x] If borrower ID present, fail if borrower ID not burned.
-- [ ] Lender must sign tx.
+- [x] Lender must sign tx.
-- [ ] No other tokens can be minted/burned.
+- [x] No other tokens can be minted/burned.
+- [x] Allow claiming fully repaid loan before expiration.